× vave-casino

 How Does the FDIC Work?

 2. Risk Assessment: The FDIC maintains a check on the banking health to prevent failures of banks.
-It enforces the regulations associated with the banking business and supervisions over the institutions in such a manner that sound practices get implemented.
+It enforces the regulations associated with the banking business and supervises the institutions in such a manner that sound practices are implemented.

 3. Bank resolutions: In the event of failures of banks, it captures control and ensures resolution over the failing banks in relatively very short periods of time.
 It saves depositors from the distress and disorder of banking systems as well.